 The NAS is informed if the cell selection and reselection results in changes in the received NAS system information.

 The UE shall monitor the Paging Occasions (POs) as described in clause 7.1 to receive System Information change notifications in RRC_IDLE and RRC_INACTIVE.
 The changes in the system information are notified by the network using a Short Message as specified in TS 38.331 [3].
 When the Short Message notifies system information changes, then the UE shall acquire or re-acquire the concerned system information as specified in TS 38.331 [3].

+A L2 U2N Remote UE does not monitor POs as described in clause 7.1 to receive Short Message when connected with a U2N Relay UE, as specified in TS 38.331 [3] when in RRC_IDLE and RRC_INACTIVE.

+A L2 U2N Remote UE in RRC_IDLE or RRC_INACTIVE does not receive Short Message from a L2 U2N Relay UE.
+When receiving a Short Message from gNB, the L2 U2N Relay UE can forward only Public Warning System system information (e.g., SIB6, SIB7, and SIB8).

+Editor’s Note: U2N Relay UE behaviour on how to receive short message (i.e., only in its POs or also on the POs of the U2N Remote UE) to be capture once discussed in RAN2.

+Editor’s Note: Whether to capture SIB forwarding by the U2N Relay UE upon reception of short message is FFS.

 7 Paging